mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  [`Text`](#TextBox.Text) property.

 {:id="TextBox.ReadOnly" .boolean} *ReadOnly*
 : Whether the TextBox is read-only.
-By default, this is `true`{:.logic.block}.
+By default, this is `false`{:.logic.block}.

 {:id="TextBox.Text" .text} *Text*
 : The text in the `TextBox`, which can be set by the programmer in the Designer or Blocks Editor,